Table (information): Basic description

 The elements of a table may be grouped, segmented, or arranged in many different ways, and even nested recursively.
 Additionally, a table may include metadata, annotations, a header, a footer or other ancillary features.

 Simple table

-The following illustrates a simple table with three columns and nine rows.
+The following illustrates a simple table with four columns and nine rows.
 The first row is not counted, because it is only used to display the column names.
 This is called a "header row".